 Laurie Rankine Junior is a citizen of the Ngarrindjeri nation with significant experience in Ngarrindjeri cultural heritage management and working within the Ngarrindjeri community.
 Laurie has worked with the Ngarrindjeri Regional Authority (NRA) heritage team since 2010 where he was first introduced to Ngarrindjeri repatriation research and practice.
 Laurie is the NRA’s media officer and uses film to document Ngarrindjeri stories and achievements, including those around repatriation.
 He is also a member of several Ngarrindjeri committees and working groups and was a Partner Investigator for the NRA on the Return, Reconcile, Renew Australian Research Council Linkage Project (2013-2016) and the Restoring Dignity Australian Research Council Linkage Infrastructure, Equipment and Facilities Project (2018-2020).

 Flinders University of South Australia

-Associate Professor Daryle Rigney is a citizen of the Ngarrindjeri Nation, Dean of Indigenous Strategy and Engagement in the Office of the Vice-Chancellor at Flinders University, Affiliated Faculty member of the James E. Roger College of Law, Indigenous Peoples Law and Policy Program, University of Arizona.
+Professor Daryle Rigney is a citizen of the Ngarrindjeri Nation.
+He has undertaken roles as the Dean of Indigenous Strategy and Engagement in the Office of the Vice-Chancellor at Flinders University, and is an Affiliated Faculty member of the James E. Roger College of Law, Indigenous Peoples Law and Policy Program, University of Arizona.
 Daryle chairs Ngarrindjeri Enterprises Pty.
 Ltd. (NEPL), the economic development company of the Ngarrindjeri Regional Authority (NRA), co-chairs the NRA's Research, Policy and Planning Unit, co-chairs the United League of Indigenous Nations (ULIN) and is a Director of the Australian Centre for Social Innovation (TACSI).

 Ngarrindjeri Regional Authority